Reviews should be considered a gift, not an expectation.

 Can I post my review before release day?

-Usually no for Amazon — Amazon generally doesn’t allow reviews before release.
+Usually not on Amazon — Amazon generally doesn’t allow reviews before release day.

 Other platforms (like Goodreads) may be more flexible, but the safest rule is: post during launch week unless the author says otherwise.